11 Best Things to Do in the Leura Area

 Fortress Ridge

-We are now travelling to the northern side of Leura, where more great walking tracks and lookouts can be discovered, mostly via Mount Hay Road.
+We are now travelling to the northern side of Leura, where more great walking tracks and lookouts can be discovered, mainly via Mount Hay Road.

 The Fortress Ridge Trail is a 7.5 km return hiking trail to a beautiful vantage point that offers panoramic views of the Grose Valley.